neelkanthk/larapackboiler/README.md

     php artisan vendor:publish
     ```

+7. Test your installation by visiting the following URL in your browser.

+   packagename/test

+8. If you see 'Hi I am PackageController@exampleAction', then you have successfully configured the laraPackBoiler.

 7. That's it.
-You are ready to develop your package.
+Now, You are ready to develop your package.

 #####The boilerplate code is well documented to help you in your development.